 Perspectives is the University of Minnesota Law School's publication for alumni, faculty, students, staff, and supporters and is published twice a year.

-Also in this issue: summaries of news, awards, and activities across the Law School; profiles of students, alumni, and new and visiting faculty; staff hires and promotions; guest and faculty lectures; photos and coverage of the 2013 commencement ceremony; class notes; and much more.
+Also in this issue: summaries of news, awards, and activities across the Law School; profiles of students, alumni, and new and visiting faculty; staff hires and promotions; guest and faculty lectures; photos and notes from this year's TORT show, Clue: A Murder Mystery in Mondale; class notes; and much more.

 Send comments to Cynthia Huff, Director of Communications, email@example.com.